leonliang0395/leonliang0395.github.io/_posts/2016-06-08-Summer-Internship-Initial-Thoughts.md

 advanced C++ and the compilation process allowed me to quickly figure out what was going on behind the scenes.
 It turns out there was a lot that I was familiar with.
 The only reason I felt stupid was that I was intimidated by my teammates and the task at hand.
-I didn't want to fuck up the codebase with one commit, and I didn't want to embarass myself in front of them.
+I didn't want to screw up the codebase with one commit, and I didn't want to embarass myself in front of them.
 So, what I ended up doing was second guess every line of code I wrote, which leads to me not writing code at all!
 Once I realized my teammates weren't gods of programming, I felt much more comfortable working with them.
 I'm starting to enjoy working there